Yoh0xFF/react-native-meals-app/README.md

 It demonstrates how to use:

 - [the basic components](https://reactnative.dev/docs/components-and-apis) of the react native library.
-- [the navigation library](https://reactnavigation.org/docs/getting-started) for the react native.
+- [the navigation library](https://reactnavigation.org/docs/getting-started) for the react native application.